mas-bandwidth/yojimbo/BUILDING.md

 Download [premake 5](https://premake.github.io/download.html) then build and install from source.

-If you are on MacOS X, installing sodium is most easily done via "brew install libsodium".
+On MacOS X, installing sodium is most easily done via "brew install libsodium".
 If you don't have Brew, you can install it from <http://brew.sh>

 On Linux, depending on your particular distribution there may be prebuilt packages for libsodium, or you may have to [build it from source](https://github.com/jedisct1/libsodium/releases).

-Next go to the command line under libyojimbo directory and enter:
+Now go to the command line under libyojimbo directory and enter:

     premake5 gmake

-This builds makefiles that you can use to build the source via "make all", or if you prefer via premake with shortcuts:
+This builds makefiles to build the source via "make all", or if you prefer, with the following shortcuts:

     premake5 test           // build and run unit tests